ese5160/a14g-final-submission-t09-k-f-c/README.md

 - **SRS 01** - The Server Software (SS) and Device Software (DS) shall establish connectivity via Wi-Fi, enabling seamless data transmission and reception between them.

+- **SRS 02** - SS shall be operational on personal computers, while DS shall be operational on the designated hardware device.

+- **SRS 03-1**

+   \- DS shall feature a mode selection interface, presenting users with options including:

+  - (a) User Selection: This mode allows a user to select their profile from a list of users.
+  - (b) Food Log-In: In this mode, DS is ready to register new food items and update their quantities.
+  - (c) Food Log-Out: This mode enables DS to decrement the food quantities, reflecting items removed from the fridge.

+- **SRS 03-2**

+   \- The mode selection interface of DS should offer:

+  - (a) Expiration Alarm Setting: Users can configure the advance notice period for food expiration alerts.

+- **SRS 04** - DS shall incorporate a "database" to systematically store user, food, and settings information.
+This database will employ a specific data structure, such as linked lists, for other efficient data organization.

+- **SRS 05** - DS shall be tasked with calculating expiration dates and persistently displaying reminder banners.
+To ensure .'s exhibition effect, the DS should verify expiration status at a minimum frequency of once per second and synchronize these reminders with SS upon request.

+- **SRS 06** - DS shall maintain a dynamic dictionary to encode each food item within the fridge.
+Each food type shall be assigned a unique identifier within this dictionary, which is then stored in the DS database.

+- **SRS 07-1**

+   \- SS shall provide a user interface (UI) capable of:

+  - (a) Identifying and displaying the current user.
+  - (b) Showcasing comprehensive details of the food items registered in the DS database.

+- **SRS 07-2**

+   \- The UI of SS should facilitate:

+  - (a) The registration of new users and the de-registration of existing users.

+- **SRS 08** - SS should possess the capability to retrieve on-line recipes via an API, curate recommended recipes, and dispatch these to DS.

+- **SRS 09** - SS should ensure mobile device compatibility and accessibility.

 ## 4. Project Photos & Screenshots